afutofu/go-api-starter/README.md

 # Go API Starter

-This branch includes a starter implementation of authentication in Go.
+This branch includes a starter implementation of an authentication API in Go.

 Access other branches to find more implementations of authentication and todo APIs: